CadQuery/cadquery/doc/importexport.rst

 Notes on the Formats
 #######################

 * DXF is useful for importing complex 2D profiles that would be tedious to create using CadQuery's 2D operations.
 An example is that the 2D profiles of aluminum extrusion are often provided in DXF format.
-This can be imported and extruded to create the length of extrusion that is needed in a design.
+These can be imported and extruded to create the length of extrusion that is needed in a design.
 * STEP files are useful for interchanging model data with other CAD and analysis systems, such as FreeCAD.
+Many parts such as screws have STEP files available, which can be imported and used in CadQuery assemblies.
 * STL and AMF files are mesh-based formats which are typically used in additive manufacturing (i.e. 3D printing).
-AMF files support more features, but are not as widely supported as STL files.
+AMF files support more features, but are not as universally supported as STL files.
-* TJS is short for ThreeJS, and is a JSON format that is useful for displaying 3D models in web browsers.
+* TJS is short for ThreeJS, and is a JSON mesh format that is useful for displaying 3D models in web browsers.
 The TJS format is used to display embedded 3D examples within the CadQuery documentation.
-* VRML is a format for representing interactive 3D objects in a web browser.
+* VRML is a mesh-based format for representing interactive 3D objects in a web browser.

 Importing DXF
 ##############

 DXF files can be imported using the :py:meth:`importers.importDXF` method.
-There are 3 parameters that can be passed this method to control how the DXF is handled.
+There are 3 parameters that can be passed to this method to control how the DXF is handled.

-* *fileName* - The path and name of the DXF file to be imported.
+* ``fileName`` - The path and name of the DXF file to be imported.
-* *tol* - The tolerance used for merging edges into wires (default: 1e-6).
+* ``tol`` - The tolerance used for merging edges into wires (default: 1e-6).
-* *exclude* - A list of layer names not to import (default: []).
+* ``exclude`` - A list of layer names not to import (default: []).

 Importing a DXF profile with default settings and using it within a CadQuery script is shown in the following code.